-- all as listed in the 'all staff' section above; - supporting The Management Committee and SLT in achieving the DfE digital and technology standards; - supporting SLT in the formulation of a Cyber Security resilience strategy and appropriate Cyber response plan as outlined in the DfE Cyber security standards; - reporting any online safety related issues that arise through external monitoring reports, to the DSL in the first instance; - keeping up to date with the school's Online safety Policy and technical information to effectively carryout their online safety role and to inform and update others as relevant; - working closely with the DSL/DPO to ensure that school systems and networks reflect school Policy;

-- ensuring that the above stakeholders understand the terms of existing services and how any changes to these systems (especially in terms of access to personal and sensitive records/data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms etc.) might affect the system functions and safety online; - supporting and providing advice on the implementation of 'appropriate filtering and monitoring' in order to meet the school's obligations outlined in the DfE Filtering and Monitoring standards; - ensuring that users may only access the school's networks through an authorised and properly enforced password protection procedures, in which passwords are regularly changed; - ensuring that the school's ICT infrastructure is secure and is not open to misuse or malicious attack e.g. keeping virus protection up to date; - ensuring that access controls/encryption exist to protect personal and sensitive information held on school-owned devices; - monitoring the use of the network/Virtual Learning Environment (VLE)/remote access/email and social media presence and that any misuse/attempted misuse is reported to the DSL in line with school Policy; - ensuring that appropriate backup procedures exist so that critical information and systems can be recovered in the event of a cyber-attack or other disaster and to complement the business continuity process and cyber response plan; - maintaining up-to-date documentation of the school's online security and technical procedures; - working with the Head teacher to ensure the school website meets statutory DfE requirements; - reporting online safety issues that come to their attention in line with school Policy.
+- all as listed in the 'all staff' section above; - reporting any online safety related issues that arise, to the DSL in the first instance; - keeping up to date with the school's Online safety Policy and technical information to effectively carryout their online safety role and to inform and update others as relevant; - working closely with the DSL to ensure that school systems and networks reflect school Policy; - ensuring that the above stakeholders understand the terms of existing services and how any changes to these systems (especially in terms of access to personal and sensitive records/data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms etc.) might affect the system functions and safety online; - supporting and providing advice on the implementation of 'appropriate filtering and monitoring' as determined by the DSL and SLT; - ensuring that users may only access the school's networks through an authorised and properly enforced password protection procedures, in which passwords are regularly changed; - ensuring that the school's ICT infrastructure is secure and is not open to misuse or malicious attack e.g. keeping virus protection up to date; - ensuring that access controls/encryption exist to protect personal and sensitive information held on school-owned devices; - monitoring the use of the network/Virtual Learning Environment (VLE)/remote access/email and social media presence and that any misuse/attempted misuse is reported to the DSL in line with school Policy; - ensuring that appropriate backup procedures exist so that critical information and systems can be recovered in the event of a disaster and to complement the business continuity process; - maintaining up-to-date documentation of the school's online security and technical procedures; - working with the Head teacher to ensure the school website meets statutory DfE requirements; - reporting online safety issues that come to their attention in line with school Policy.